-Federal Court proceeding Australian Securities and Investments Commission v RI Advice Group Pty Ltd FCA 496 (“ASIC vs RI Advice“) held that RI Advice Group Pty Ltd, an Australian Financial Services Licence holder, breached sections 912A(1)(a) and 912A(1)(h) of the Corporations Act 2001 (Cth) by failing to ensure the efficient and fair provision of financial services and lacking adequate risk management systems.
+The Federal Court proceeding, Australian Securities and Investments Commission v RI Advice Group Pty Ltd FCA 496 (“ASIC vs RI Advice“), held that RI Advice Group Pty Ltd, an Australian Financial Services Licence holder, breached sections 912A(1)(a) and 912A(1)(h) of the Corporations Act 2001 (Cth) for failing to ensure the efficient and fair provision of financial services and lacking adequate risk management systems.

 As a result, the Federal Court ordered RI Advice to take specific actions to improve their cybersecurity and pay ASIC’s costs of $750,000.

-While the RI Advice decision related to the duties of financial services licence holder, the decision sends and important message to all company directors, of how they must take a proactive approach to manage cybersecurity risk.
-Particularly due to the fact they could be personally liable for breaching their duty of care and diligence under the Corporations Act.
+While the RI Advice decision related to the duties of financial services licence holder, the decision sends an important message to all company directors about how they must take a proactive approach to manage cybersecurity risk, mainly due to the fact they could be personally liable for breaching their duty of care and diligence under the Corporations Act 2001 (Cth).

 This article provides practical steps for directors to prepare for data breaches, emphasising Australia’s proactive approach towards director liability for data breaches.
 Additionally, APP Entities may be held liable under the Privacy Act 1988 (Cth) for failing to report breaches that may cause serious harm in relation to personal information.

 Please also see my article about the Notifiable Data Breach Scheme.

 Policies and Procedures

 In ASIC vs RI Advice, Rofe J stated: